Get to Know Plattduetsche Park

 The Beer Hall at the Plattduetsche Biergarten is both a family-friendly venue and a different, fun choice for a day or night out.
 The expanded Beer Hall menu includes everything that one might find in a Munich biergarten, along with traditional German favorites and some continental choices to accommodate everyone.

 It is open year-round on Friday, Saturday and Sunday, but the hours depend on the time of year and the weather.
 During the warmer months, the Biergarten opens at 3 p.m. on Fridays and 12 p.m. on Saturdays and Sundays.
-In the winter, the Biergarten opens at 5 p.m. on Fridays and Saturdays, and 12 p.m. on Sundays.
+In the winter, the Biergarten opens at 3 p.m. on Fridays, 5 p.m. on Saturdays, and 12 p.m. on Sundays.

 Heritage & Tradition in Every Detail